Planning privacy notice

 - entering legal agreements, serving notices and promoting the best use of land

-If you have questions about data or privacy contact our data protection officer at Wycombe District Council, Queen Victoria Road, High Wycombe, HP11 1BB or at email@example.com.
+If you have questions about data or privacy contact our Data Protection Officer can be contacted at Buckinghamshire Council, The Gateway, Gatehouse Road, Aylesbury, HP19 8FF or email email@example.com.

 See also our spatial planning privacy notice, which addresses how we use information in connection with the production of planning policy and guidance documents, keeping registers such as the self-build and custom build housebuilding register, and the monitoring of development.

 - supplied to us directly (or via a planning agent on their behalf)

 - received from a third party website that provides a transaction service, such as the Planning Portal and iApply

 We also receive comments, representations, allegations and questions via email, letter, and through our online web forms.

 What we do with your information